mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 One thing I am a bit peeved at is my timing at getting a swim lane booked.
 Two days in a row I have been shut out from getting a spot at Esquimalt.

+Lastly, I missed an opportunity to do the new warm up routine _before_ the run.

 <!---->
 ## WEDNESDAY JAN 13 ☀️
 Sleep **5** | Fatigue **3** | Stress **3** | Soreness **5**